 While haggling at markets, most 'experts' recommend to offer half of what the seller quotes for an item and hopefully meeting somewhere halfway.
 Is this the case in the Grand Bazaar?
 If not, any recommendations on how to go about negotiating prices?

 Unfortunately this is the case in the Grand Bazaar.
 The best thing you should do is to be patient.
 For one item you are looking, ask at least 4-5 different shops and get their best prices.
 At the end, go and negotiate with the best price and try to meet at the 60-70% of that best price.
-Sometimes boring and tiring process, but this is how it works. over 6 years ago
+Sometimes boring and tiring process, but this is how it works. almost 7 years ago

 Haggling is all part of the fun of the Grand Bazaar.
 My suggestion is decide how much you want to pay for it and then stick to that.